This is the ninth year with Gardener Cary George in charge of the Garden.

 Below: The Garden back gate, seen here in 2008.
 Some of the surrounding stonework was completed in 1997 and about 70 feet of the wrought iron fencing around the gate was added then also.
 The remaining lengthy extension of fencing was added in 2005.
 Photo G D Bebeau

 The new north gate at the back of the Garden was being worked on.

 The new fountain on the center hill in the Upland Garden was in operation.
-The funds came from a memorial to the Friends from the family of Dr. Daniel Nordquist.
-He was a researcher at the University of Minnesota and died at age 34 on Dec.
+Dr. Daniel Nordquist was a researcher at the University of Minnesota and died at age 34 on Dec.
 11, 1993.
 The fountain is of Lannon Stone, the same as the other two fountains in the Garden.

 The Friends held a board meeting on July 20th at Golden Valley City Hall.
 Although there are no minutes available, the agenda indicates committee reports were given, additional copies of Martha Hellander’s book had been ordered and received from the printer, and there was discussion on a letter received from Mary Lerman of the Park Board (July 10, 1995) where she relayed a request from Commissioner Patricia Baker to meet with the Friends about the proposed safety and access issues at the Garden.
 These were the issues noted in the Winter section above.

 After the Garden closed for the season, Cary George reported in The Fringed Gentian™ vol. 44-1, Spring 1996, that new plantings in the prairie area this year were: [Link on name goes to complete information sheet]